 A third mark of faith would be taking time for people.
 One of the best memories I have of my Grandpa Huff is that as I prepared to go to my first year of Boy Scout Camp I really wanted my Grandpa to go with me.
 He came up to Iowa from Kansas to spend a week with me at Boy Scout camp.
 His willingness to do that meant a lot to me.
 I am so thankful that even thought traveling was difficult for him that he made the trip to Austin for the wedding last summer.
 Being a person of faith requires making time for people in the busy and hectic schedules we call life.

 I am saddened my the passing of my Grandpa, but I also have hope.
 During my time of reflecting on the life of my Grandpa Huff God gave me an image of Grandpa in his garden.
 This image caused the tears that had been welling up in my eyes to come streaming down my cheeks.

-Grandpa Huff is a gardener and at the resurrection he will be placed in the glorious new Heaven and new earth to act as a steward and a caretaker.
+Grandpa Huff was a gardener and at the resurrection he will be placed in the glorious new heaven and new earth to act as a steward and a caretaker.
 As beautiful as his garden was it will be nothing compared to what it will be.
 Even now I can picture him at work in the great magnificent garden God has prepared for him.
 Part of my hope is to work side by side with him in that wonderful place.